-Aim: Polycystic Ovarian Syndrome (PCOS) manifested by amenorrhea, hirsutism, and obesity associated with enlarged ovaries.
+BACKGROUND: Polycystic Ovarian Syndrome (PCOS) manifested by amenorrhea, hirsutism, and obesity associated with enlarged ovaries.
 Its frequency in world is 5-10% and in India it is 9.13%.
-Prostate Specific Antigen (PSA) synthesized and secreted by prostate gland and several non-prostatic tissues and body fluids of males as well as females.^{1,2,3}a) To estimate serum PSA and LH, FSH, LH/FSH ratio, Total Testosterone, and Insulin in patients diagnosed with PCOS and controls. b) To study the association of serum PSA with Total Testosterone in patients with PCOS and controls.
+Prostate Specific Antigen (PSA) synthesized and secreted by prostate gland and several nonprostatic tissues and body fluids of males as well as females. a)To estimate serum PSA and LH, FSH, LH/FSH ratio, Total Testosterone, Insulin and calculate BMI and FGS score in patients diagnosed with PCOS and controls b)To study the correlation of serum PSA with BMI and FGS score in patients with PCOS and controls.
 MATERIALS AND METHODS: 60 female PCOS cases (in the age group of 20 to 35 years) and 60 female control (healthy subjects) were selected.
-Serum PSA along with LH, FSH, LH/FSH ratio, Total Testosterone, and Insulin was estimated using Chemiluminenescence immune assay Access 2 analyzer RESULTS: Mean serum PSA in PCOS cases and controls (0.219±0.538 and 0.0165±0.029 ng/ml respectively) were found to be significantly different with p value (P<0.0001). serum PSA was significantly increased in polycystic ovarian syndrome, and significantly linked to total testosterone.
-CONCLUSION: serum PSA was significantly increased in polycystic ovarian syndrome, and significantly linked to total testosterone, when compared to healthy individuals.
+Serum PSA along with LH, FSH, LH/FSH ratio, Total Testosterone, and Insulin was estimated using Chemiluminenescence immune assay Access 2 analyzer.
+RESULTS: Mean serum PSA in PCOS cases and controls (0.219±0.538 and 0.0165±0.029 ng/ml respectively) were found to be significantly different with p value (P<0.0001). serum PSA was significantly increased in polycystic ovarian syndrome, and significantly linked to BMI and FGS score.
+CONCLUSION: Serum PSA was significantly increased in polycystic ovarian syndrome, and significantly linked to BMI and FGS score, when compared to healthy individuals.